nixworks/public/news/2011/05/18/README.md

 ##### Andrew Fastow
 ### [Andrew Fastow, the former Chief Financial Officer of Enron Corp., now in the custody of the Federal Bureau of Prisons with a release date of December 17, 2011, moves to a half-way house in Houston, Texas. ](/news/2011/05/18/andrew-fastow-the-former-chief-financial-officer-of-enron-corp-now-in-the-custody-of-the-federal-bureau-of-prisons-with-a-release-date-of.md)
-_Context: Houston, Chief Financial Officer, Texas, Federal Bureau of Prisons, Andrew Fastow, Enron Corp._
+_Context: Texas, Federal Bureau of Prisons, Chief Financial Officer, Houston, Enron Corp., Andrew Fastow_

 ##### Chicago
 ### [The jury is seated for the trial of Chicago businessman Tahawwur Hussain Rana for his alleged role in the 2008 Mumbai terrorist attacks. ](/news/2011/05/18/the-jury-is-seated-for-the-trial-of-chicago-businessman-tahawwur-hussain-rana-for-his-alleged-role-in-the-2008-mumbai-terrorist-attacks.md)
-_Context: Chicago, 2008 Mumbai attacks, Tahawwur Hussain Rana_
+_Context: Chicago, Tahawwur Hussain Rana, 2008 Mumbai attacks_

-##### President
+##### Guatemalan President
 ### [The President of Guatemala, Alvaro Colom, claims that Hugo Alvaro Gomez Vasquez, who has been arrested in relation to the killing of 27 cattle ranch workers, is a leader of the Los Zetas drug cartel in the country. ](/news/2011/05/18/the-president-of-guatemala-alvaro-colom-claims-that-hugo-alvaro-gomez-vasquez-who-has-been-arrested-in-relation-to-the-killing-of-27-catt.md)
-_Context: cattle ranch, Alvaro Colom, President, Los Zetas Cartel, Hugo Alvaro Gomez Vasquez_
+_Context: Guatemalan President, Hugo Alvaro Gomez Vasquez, Los Zetas Cartel, cattle ranch, Alvaro Colom_

 ##### Afghan
 ### [An Afghan detainee commits suicide at the US run Guantanamo Bay detention camp. ](/news/2011/05/18/an-afghan-detainee-commits-suicide-at-the-us-run-guantanamo-bay-detention-camp.md)